 The Center undertakes course and materials development projects in many languages, not only those for which courses are currently offered.
 Often we cannot plan projects until we know we have one or more qualified native speakers to work on the project.
 We would be interested in hearing from Five College international students who are native speakers of any of the languages below.

 African languages - many listed below, would also like to hear from speakers of African languages not listed below

 Native American languages - any

-Russian (especially Russian spoken in the former Soviet republics)
+Russian dialects (especially those spoken in the former Soviet republics)